juxt/yada/dev/resources/user-manual.md

 A deferred value is simply a value that may not yet be known.
 Examples include Clojure's futures, delays and promises.
-Deferred values are built into yada.
-For further details, see Zach Tellman's [manifold](https://github.com/ztellman/manifold) library.
+Deferred values are built into yada — for further details, see Zach Tellman's [manifold](https://github.com/ztellman/manifold) library.

 In almost all cases, it is possible to return a _deferred value_ from